-Living with a betrayal trauma can leave you feeling alone, isolated, and as if no one could possibly understand what you are going through.
+Living with betrayal trauma can leave you feeling alone, isolated, and as if no one could possibly understand what you are going through.
 Opening up to a trusted friend or a professional can feel like one of the most vulnerable and brave things you can do, so why push yourself even further?
 Why go to group therapy?

 First, I want to say that it is a normal and natural response to want to avoid experiencing feelings of hurt by limiting the amount people to whom you tell your story of betrayal.
 However, attending group therapy can enhance the healing experience in ways that individual therapy cannot.
-I want to talk about what group therapy is (and isnt), the benefits of group therapy, and what those whove attended group therapy for their betrayal trauma have said.
+I want to talk about what group therapy is (and isnt), the benefits of group therapy, and what those who have attended group therapy for their betrayal trauma have said.

 What Group Therapy Is: